 TMS involves sending pulses of magnetic energy into the brain, in the same quantities as those used during an MRI scan.
 If the pulses are passed through the skull in quick succession, it is referred to as repetitive TMS (rTMS), which produces longer-term changes in brain activity.

-The team was particularly interested in a subsection of the left temporal lobe (the ascending branch of the left lateral sulcus and the left superior temporal sulcus), which is involved in language and has been previously identified as the potential home of AVHs.
+The team was particularly interested in a subsection of the left temporal lobe (the ascending branch of the left lateral sulcus and the left superior temporal sulcus), which is involved in language and has been

 In total, 59 schizophrenia patients were involved in the trial.
 Each participant was interviewed prior to the study to ascertain the level of AVHs they normally experience, and they were assessed using the standardized Auditory Hallucinations Rating Scale.